June 14 2018

 Have you recently run through a finish line caked in mud from head to toe?
 If so, you’re not alone.
-More than 2 million people(!) completed an obstacle race last year, a number that is only expected to increase by the end of 2013.
+More than 2 million people(!) completed an obstacle race in 2012, a number that just keeps increasing.

 “Experience is the new luxury good,” says Will Dean, founder of the Tough Mudder series.
 “This is what people want to brag about on Facebook.”
 Social media has been a major driver for sure.
 Who wouldn’t want to post photos of themselves crawling under barbed wire, getting zapped by electrical cords, leaping from 12-foot platforms or climbing cargo nets?